Dordogne Tourist Attractions

 Discovered in 1901 by D. Peyrony, the Cave, 130 m long, contains about 250 paintings.
 The visitor can only see 30 of them, the most beautiful ones and the best preserved.
 After 60 m underground, the “Rubicon” is the beginning of the decorated part of the cave, with red dots on the left wall.

-On the left bank of the Beune River, a group of caves are located at the opening of the small Combarelles Valley.
+On the left bank of the Beune River, the group of caves are located at the opening of the small Combarelles Valley.
 The entrance to the Les Combarelles Caves is located on the right side of the departmental road 47, 2 kilometers after the village of Les Eyzies in the direction of Sarlat.
+However tickets can only be purchased at the ticket office at Font de Gaume.

 The environment of the cave consists essentially of agricultural lots in front, surrounded by a dense tree cover.
 In order to preserve the natural landscape, there is no picnic area in close proximity.
 There is, however, a gravel parking lot around 100 meters from the cave entrance.